bartoszwojcik/Warsztaty_4/README.md

-# Warsztaty_4
+# Book information REST-client website

-Book-collection website, using REST method to communicate with the server.
+1-day bootcamp workshop.
+A simple book-collection website, using REST (Ajax) to communicate with the server.
-The server (not available in the reposity) was prepared using Django.
+The server (not available in the repository) was prepared using Django.
 The client website uses JavaScript, jQuery and Ajax.
+The site itself is used to display information on books and add new ones using title, author, ISBN number, publisher, genre.